Charity Tax Deductions

 - The instalment rate the ATO has calculated is greater than 0% and the notional tax is $500 or more

-- The instalment income included in your most recent tax assessment is $2m or more
+- The instalment income included in the most recent tax assessment is $2m or more